Big Data and Internet of Things: The New Architecture Era for The Tech World

 Big Data is the accumulation of data on a very large scale.
 It is all about data that is transmitted using devices.
 The task is executed when the centralized system assesses this data.
-It has been an existing player in the tech-world much before IoT came into existence to perform analytics information.
+It has been an existing player in the tech world much before IoT came into existence to perform analytics information.

 Big Data: a worth value in today’s era, is a 4V model that refers to Variety, Volume, Veracity, and Velocity.
-‘Volume’ and ‘Variety’ deals with a huge heap of data that could be both structured as well as unstructured.
-‘Veracity’ brings up uncertainties and ‘Velocity’ points out to the speed of data processing.
+‘Volume’ and ‘Variety’ deal with a huge heap of data that could be both structured as well as unstructured.
+‘Veracity’ brings up uncertainties and ‘Velocity’ points out the speed of data processing.

 What is the Internet of Things (IoT)?

 Internet of Things (IoT) is all about connectivity, intelligent command, devices, and control in an automated manner.
 Both big and small data are used by IoT but eventually, its main idea is to reach an endpoint.
 In simple terms, it can be said that IoT is all about devices and connectivity.

 IoT aims at turning a wide range of ‘things’ into ‘smart objects'.
 They could range from watches to refrigerators to automobiles and train tracks.
 Products that were once thought could not be connected to the internet are now operated via sensors and computer chips for gathering data.

 Welcome to the world of IoT which is eventually a source to collect and send data.
 The information from IoT devices is stored in big data and is then measured in a logical manner.
 IOT will soon touch upon various aspects of our lives be it transportation, manufacturing, smart homes, and of course not to forget consumer goods such as wearables, smartphones, and more.